-2.2 STANDARDS OF BEHAVIOUR
+STANDARDS OF BEHAVIOUR

 In seeking to define acceptable standards of behaviour we understand that these are goals to be worked towards rather than just expectations.
-Thus at BIGS we believe the school has a central role in the children’s social and moral development just as it does in their academic development.
+Thus, at BIGS we believe the school has a central role in the children’s social and moral development just as it does in their academic development.

 In the same manner that we measure academic achievement and the progress of our pupils over a period of time, we measure standards of behaviour in terms of the children’s development in reference to the school’s behavioural policy.

-Several policies have been created in order to work towards the standards of acceptable behaviour at our school.
-We believe that with the support of parents and teachers we will be able to make our behavioural policy a success and ensure that the disciplining of children is kept to a minimum creating a positive and encouraging learning environment.
+Guidelines have been set up in order to achieve this and the school works as a partnership between teachers and parents in order to make this a reality and a success.
+This policy has been created in order to work towards the standards of acceptable behaviour at our school.
+We believe that with the support of parents and teachers we will be able to make our behavioural policy a success and ensure that the disciplining of children is kept to a minimum creating a positive and encouraging learning environment

-3.0 THE DISCIPLINE AND REWARDS POLICY
+THE DISCIPLINE AND REWARDS LOG

 This we hope will lead to good development of their personalities and a friendly, encouraging environment of teaching and learning for us all.